Best Sugar Cookie Recipe

 How To Make Sugar Cookies from Scratch

 - Perfect sugar cookies should always have equal parts butter and sugar.
 The butter and sugar should be creamed together (beat on high) until the butter is lighter in color and ultra fluffy.
-You should be able to tell that the sugar is broken down into the butter, because it will no longer look granular.
+You should be able to tell that the sugar crystals have broken down into the butter, because the mixture will no longer look granular.
 This usually takes several minutes to achieve.

 - For extra light and delicate sugar cookies, sift your dry ingredients.
 Measure first, then sift.